Star Commander

 Star Commander is a 1983 card game published by Historical Concepts.

 Gameplay

-Star Commander is a game in which the object is to be the first player to command a complete, fully crewed fleet of starships.
+Star Commander is a game in which players try to be the first to build a fully crewed fleet of starships using cards.

 Reception

 Scott Haring reviewed Star Commander in Space Gamer No. 70.
 Haring commented that "Other than the low quality of the components, there's very little bad to say about Star Commander.
 It's easy to learn and features plenty of player interaction.
 I and my friends have played it over and over again, and we still enjoy it."